 Instructions to the Editor: Please add the new clause as shown below

-An Authenticator's SME creates an Identity Key Security Association for . (#258, #292)
+An Authenticator's SME creates an Identity Key Security Association for an identity key. (#258, #292)

 A Supplicant's SME creates an Identity Key Security Association when the SME receives an Identity Key from its Authenticator.
 The Identity Key Security Association has a lifetime that is signaled by the authenticator together in the Identity Key KDE. (#258, #292)